samuelede/devops-pbl-projects/project6/README.md

 ![lvcreate utility](images/step1_9_lvcreate_utility.png)

 Step 1 of 16 - Use lvcreate utility to create 2 logical volumes. apps-lv (Use half of the PV size), and logs-lv Use the remaining space of the PV size.
 NOTE: apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs.
-Run the following commands individually: sudo lvcreate -n apps-lv -L 14G webdata-vg sudo lvcreate -n logs-lv -L 14G webdata-vg
+Run the following commands individually:
+`sudo lvcreate -n apps-lv -L 14G webdata-vg` then `sudo lvcreate -n logs-lv -L 14G webdata-vg`
 Next, Verify that your Logical Volume has been created successfully by running `sudo lvs`

 ![verify setup](images/step1_10_verify_setup.png)